yash-ad/Blog-App/README.md

 Commit your changes (git commit -am 'Add new feature').
 Push to the branch (git push origin feature/new-feature).
 Create a new pull request.
-📄 License
-This project is licensed under the MIT License.

 ## 🙏 Acknowledgements
 # React